Pa Maretu Ariki: Later life

 Pa Maretu retained the title until his death.
-He died on the 7th of February 1906 after suffering from heart and lung afflictions for some weeks, he succumbed at last very quickly.
-He was buried on Friday afternoon on the 9th of February, and the funeral was officially attended by the Resident Commissioner and the Government officers.
-He was succeeded by Pa Tetianui (also adopted by Pa Upoko) on the 16th of February 1906.
+He died on 7 February 1906 after suffering from heart and lung afflictions for some weeks, he succumbed at last very quickly.
+He was buried on Friday afternoon on 9 February, and the funeral was officially attended by the Resident Commissioner and the Government officers.
+He was succeeded by Pa Tetianui (also adopted by Pa Upoko) on 16 February 1906.